hestiacp/hestiacp-docs/web/docs/cli/commands.md

 **Options**: `[FORMAT]`

-This function for obtaining the list of web statistics analyzer.
+This function for obtaining the list of web statistics analyser.

 ## v-list-web-templates